 Do you start a diet or make other significant changes at the beginning of the new year?
 Sometimes it is indeed a good idea to change the course of your life.
 When we keep doing what we’ve been doing, we will continue to get what we’ve been getting.
 If we want a different result, we must change our habits.

-The day was warm and bright, so I wanted to wear light happy colors.
-The jacket is here, and the pants are here and both from Chico’s.
-The tank is old from White House|Black Market similar here.
-The belt is old, similar here.
-The shoes are by Rockport here.
-The bag is from Neiman Marcus Last Call here.
-The sunglasses are from last year by Balenciaga, similar here.
+The day was warm and bright, so I wanted to wear light, cheerful colors.
+The jacket and the pants are both from Chico’s.
+The tank is old from White House|Black Market.
+The shoes are by Rockport.
+The bag is from Neiman Marcus Last Call.
+The sunglasses are from last year by Balenciaga.

 The gifts under the tree were all items that children might have received for Christmas a hundred years ago.